MrModd/ODROID-C2-Bare-Metal/src/README.md

 *odroidc2_gpio.h* contains all the definitions related to the GPIOs as well as all the bitmask needed in order to change the state of the LED.

+### Testing

+This is a simple task: run the program and verify that the blue LED turns off.
+If it doesn't try checking first all the addresses you used and then read the assembly code in *program.lst* file looking for strange behaviour.